1Juhler-jdj/pyxcc/PROJECT_LOG.md

 > maturin generate-ci github > .github/workflows/wheel.yml

 The workflow will only trigger Publish to PyPI if the push is tagged with a new version

+Use the Command Palette and choose Git: Create Tag

+Give the tag a name v0.1.1 and press Enter.

+To push the tag to the remote server, you can open the Command Palette again and choose Git: Push (Follow Tags).